Executive Management Team

 Annie’s initial encounter of Woodbury was after an in class observation when they first opened in 2006.
 It was this experience which ignited Annie’s passion for teaching.
 Now, after completing her studies ( and a short break to start a family) she has come back to Woodbury and is excited to be part of this amazing team.

 She first began her career in the Early Childhood Sector, completing a Diploma in Children’s Services.
-She then went on to complete a Bachelors Degree which covered the birth the 12 year age range and gained valuable experience working with children in both the classroom and outside school settings.
+She then went on to complete a BEd (birth to 12 year) gaining valuable experience working with children in both the classroom and outside school settings.
 While on maternity leave she completed post graduate studies in behaviour support teaching.

-What she enjoys most about working in Woodbury is the relationships and bond that are built with your students and their families.
+What she enjoys most about working at Woodbury are the relationships and bonds that are built with your students and their families.
 Annie says “The students at Woodbury have taught me so much already and I can’t wait to see what my future at Woodbury holds”.